 Over time, they can build a relationship that feels safe, and in which they feel accepted, seen, heard, and loved.

-In therapy, couples learn new communication skills, new language, and a new way of being together.
-People gain a better understanding of themselves as individuals, and of themselves in their relationships.
-Both partners learn to take ownership of their part in maintaining the current relational system which is not working for them.
+In Couples Therapy, couples learn new communication skills, new language, and a new way of being together.
+People gain a better understanding of themselves as individuals and of themselves in their relationships.
+Both partners learn to take ownership for their part in maintaining the current relational system which is not working for them.
 Then, both partners learn how to participate in the relationship differently, so the system begins to change, and the relationship becomes one that feels healthy and rewarding.